The nutrient regime of soils is a set of processes of inflow, accumulation, transformation of nutrients in the soil and their absorption by plants.

 Deficiency of reusable nutrients is manifested primarily on older leaves.
 On the old parts of plants, the symptoms of excess of elements unsuitable for reutilization and in excess in the external environment are more pronounced.

-Influence of soil moisture on the nutrient regime
+Influence of moisture on nutrient regime of soils

 The influence of soil moisture on nutrient supply to the plant is determined by the following physiological and physical factors: